Servebolt/servebolt-optimizer/Readme.txt

 If you're a Servebolt client, please reach out to our Support Team and we'll be happy to help you out there.
 Alternatively, you can create a support forum request [here](https://wordpress.org/support/plugin/servebolt-optimizer/).

 == Changelog ==

+= 3.6.3 =
+* Further improvements on WooCommerce limited purge featured added in 3.6.2.
+There is now options to limit Cache tag purging for Shop Page, Post archives, Product categories, Term, and other public taxonomy pages

 = 3.6.2 =
 * New (Accelerated Domains): Introduced “WooCommerce homepage purge” in Cache → Cache Settings (disabled by default).
 Automatically purges the homepage only on product create, delete, or out-of-stock events.